 Prerequisites: Interns must be a current University of Maryland graduate or undergraduate student with at least sophomore standing.
 A minimum 2.5 cumulative GPA is recommended.
 Interns are expected to have a strong interest in sustainability, a professional work ethic, and a desire to make the campus more sustainable.
 In addition, interns must be disciplined and self-motivated as they may work independently and set their own goals.
 Students in all majors are encouraged to apply.

 Internship Credit: Students must talk with their academic advisor to see if internship credit is available through their academic department for this internship.
 If credit is not available through the student’s home department, internship credit may be available though other departments.
 Students must satisfy the specific internship requirements of the supporting academic department to earn credit, which typically involve 120 hours of work and a significant writing assignment, in addition to an Activities Log and a Letter of Evaluation from the on-site supervisor.
 Students are responsible for covering the tuition-related implications of accepting the internship.
 The Office of Sustainability cannot pay for course credits.

-To Apply: Please send a cover letter and resume to email@example.com The one-page cover letter should address the following questions:
+To Apply: Please send a cover letter and resume to firstname.lastname@example.org by May 5th.
+The one-page cover letter should address the following questions:

 - What are your qualifications for the Green Office Intern position?

 - Why do you want to be a Green Office intern?